Last Update: January 2020

 Budget = from THB500 to THB1000

-With rates just over THB1000 p/n, rooms here are a steal of a deal.
-The place looks new and clean and the rooms feature comfortable beds.
-The small included breakfast was really tasty.
+Excellent small scale hotel, tucked away in an alley and very quiet.
+With rates just over THB500 p/n, rooms here are a steal of a deal.
+The owner is very nice and offers a small tasty breakfast.
 One block away from the night bazar and close to the main bus station.

 Compare and review accommodations in Chiang Rai with Agoda.com